 The vSphere HA agent on a host is in the Uninitialized state for a minute or more.
 User intervention might be required to resolve this situation.

-vSphere HA reports that an agent is in the Uninitialized state when the agent for the host is unable to enter the run state and become the master host or to connect to the master host.
+vSphere HA reports that an agent is in the Uninitialized state when the agent for the host is unable to enter the run state and become the primary host or to connect to the primary host.
 Consequently, vSphere HA is not able to monitor the virtual machines on the host and might not restart them after a failure.

 Search the list of the host's events for recent occurrences of the event vSphere HA Agent for the host has an error.
 This event indicates the reason for the host being in the uninitialized state.
 If the condition exists because of a datastore problem, resolve whatever is preventing the host from accessing the affected datastores.
+If the ESXi host agent has stopped, you must restart it.
 After the problem has been resolved, if the agent does not return to an operational state, reconfigure vSphere HA on the host.